dpomondo/nvim_config/README.md

 #           note: default tar behavior is to overwrite files at the location
 sudo tar -C /opt -xzvf nvim-linux64.tar.gz
 ```
-### Clone the repo and prepare to build!
+#### ...OR! clone the repo and prepare to build!
-this step is for things like the raspberry pi, that can't run the pre-compiled linux version.
+this step is for devices like the raspberry pi that can't run the pre-compiled linux version.
 ```
 git clone --depth 1 https://github.com/neovim/neovim
 ```